Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

-Restorative justice relies on three main principles which concern victims, offenders and community members: (1) meet the needs of the victims to heal, (2) support the offenders to take accountability and work to repair the harm, and (3) encourage the community to engage in the process to support victims and offenders and heal collectively \cite{mccold2000toward, zehr2015little}.
-We use these three principles to understand the experiences of victims, offenders, and the community during instances of online harm within the current moderation landscape.
+We use the three restorative justice principles (see Section 1) to understand the experiences of victims, offenders, and the community during instances of online harm within the current content moderation landscape.
+With our sampling methods, we included two victim-offender pairs in our study --- P17 and P25 as well as P22 and P24.
 To illustrate our findings, we present a relevant harm case from our data in each section.

-We warn readers that the following sections contain offensive ideas and language; however, we believe that this content is important to include to help readers understand the nature of online harm.
+We warn readers that the following sections contain offensive ideas and language.
+However, we believe that such sensitive content can help readers understand the nature of online harm.